brettz9/intl-dom/README.md

 _('key.that.is.nested');
 ```

-(This comes at the cost of reserving `.` for references.)

-It is the default style for code-supplied formatters and locale-supplied
+It is the default style for code-supplied formatters, locale-supplied
-`locals`.
+`locals`, and `switches`.

+This comes at the cost of reserving `.` for references (and backslashes
+needing escaping).
+You can escape an actual `.` with `richNested` with
+a backslash.

+Note that although `switches` follows `richNested`, you do not need
+to escape dots and backslashes within its values nor when passing
+arguments.

 ## Body content